-Need to compare this expected uptake to the commercial and other channels to understand.
+Need to compare this expected uptake to commercial & other channels to understand importance of Medicare channel

 02 SEVERITY OF MANAGEMENT: given the market dynamics and pricing strategy, is there an opportunity for access in Medicare?

 - ▶ What access is feasible if priced above or below the threshold?
 Will the product receive the same coverage in Medicare regardless? - ▶ What will be the anticipated differences in coverage above versus below the threshold?
 What will be the commercial impact of these differences?